Sound Bite-- a Therapeutic Song-writing Program

 The therapeutic song-writing program consists 7 session.
 One session will be conducted per week, with each session lasting for about 90 minutes.
 A social worker and a helping professional who is familiar with music therapy will be recruited to run the therapeutic song-writing program at a collaborative social service centre and school.
 A standardized program manual is designed by the research team.
 The social workers and helping professionals who run the therapeutic song-writing program will receive training and supervision on conducting the therapeutic song-writing program by the research team.

-Waitlist control group will receive will receive treatment as usual provided by the elderly centre, including recreational activities and interest classes, at the initial stage and will receive the same therapeutic song-writing program at a later stage
+Waitlist control group will receive will receive treatment as usual provided by the collaborative centres and schools, including recreational activities and interest classes, at the initial stage and will receive the same therapeutic song-writing program at a later stage

 Locations(1)